-For Colorado’s ozone, a leaf blower for 1 hour is same as 1,100 miles in a gas car
+To weed whack Colorado's ozone problems, environmentalists urge switch to electric lawn equipment

-Standing on a leaf-strewn lawn at Sloan’s Lake Park on a sunny early December day, Jordan Champalou says cutting ozone by switching to cleaner engines is as easy as pressing a button.
+Standing on a leaf-strewn lawn at Sloan’s Lake Park early on a sunny December day, Jordan Champalou says cutting ozone by switching to cleaner engines is as easy as pressing a button.

-And then he presses the button.
 One of the battery-powered leaf blowers he employs in his lawn care business hums immediately to life.
 The array of lawn tools, from mowers to chain saws, spread in front of Champalou are just as powerful on batteries as any gas-powered equipment his competitors use, he says.
 None of the tools’ motors need any maintenance beyond recharging.

 Speaking of recharging, he adds, when he’s on the road doing lawns all day, he pops the batteries into chargers that are connected to solar panels.
 Solar panels that he’s taped to the roof of his pickup truck.